mjambon/blog/src/notes/index.md

 ### <a name="settling-the-liar-paradox"></a>Settling the liar's paradox

+**Disclaimer**: _This post pokes fun at the neat simplifying assumptions mathematicians sometimes make about the real world.
+It looks at lying as a behavior, not the formal logical puzzle known as the liar’s paradox._

 The liar's paradox is the problem of interpreting a sentence uttered by someone who never tells the truth, in which they claim they're not telling the truth.
 The liar says: